 - Cross your arms over your chest, reaching around yourself as if to take hold of opposite shoulder blades.

 - Sit up slightly, and then move back down to the floor.

-These simple stretches can be done as part of a longer stretching routine or on their own throughout the day.
+- These moves can be done as part of a longer stretching routine or on their own throughout the day.

-Be gentle and gradually increase the amount of pressure or intensity used for these stretches.
+- Be gentle and gradually increase the pressure or intensity used for these stretches.

-Usually, each stretch will produce only one adjustment instead of repetitive ones.
-Even if you don’t get an adjustment from these stretches, they should still feel good and help you to loosen up your joints.
+- Usually, each stretch will produce only one adjustment instead of repetitive ones.
+Even if you don’t get an adjustment from these stretches, they should still feel good and help loosen up your joints.

-If you experience severe pain or if your symptoms become worse, discontinue the practice and see a physical therapist, chiropractor, or osteopath.
+If you experience severe pain or your symptoms worsen, discontinue the practice and see a medical doctor, a physical therapist, a chiropractor, or an osteopath.